ItsCDubb/rn-myCircle/README.md

-# What is myWorld
+# What is myCircle

-myWorld is a Social Networking app that allows you to connect with friends & loved ones.
+myCircle is a Social Networking app that allows you to connect with friends & loved ones.

 ## Technologies